 - Duty: Must report any "reasonable suspicion" that a crime has been committed against a resident of the facility. - For Whom?: Any and all of a nursing home's employees, owners, operators, managers, agents and contract workers. - When?
 Immediately!
-Must be within 2-hours if if the act or incident suspected to be a crime resulted in physical injury to a resident; otherwise, within 24-hours. - To Whom?: Local law enforcement and the state agency (Dept. of Health). - Penalty: Failure to report carries a fine of up to \$221,048; if the failure results in increased harm to the original victim, or harm to another resident, the fine can be up to \$331,752.
+Must be within 2-hours if if the act or incident suspected to be a crime resulted in physical injury to a resident; otherwise, within 24-hours. - To Whom?: Local law enforcement and the state agency (Dept. of Health). - Penalty: Failure to report carries penalty of up to \$225,000 (approx.).
+If the failure exacerbates resident harm, the fine can be \$340,000 (approx.).